rafaelrabeloit/requestlater/README.md

 Or heavy jobs being scheduled to low request times.
 Or mailing services.
 Or anything that would be done with cron rules.
-*I would go farther:* Lets make asynchronous API.
+*I would go further:* Lets make asynchronous API.
 Not only pubsub, but really async, by making requests being made at a some point and only a response about it being accepted and not processed sent back to the client.
 The process would be made in an arbitrary time and the result would be returned in a new request,